Country Party Room

 Main floor

-Party members had passionate arguments and intense debates around this table and they were so attached to it that they took it with them when parliament moved to Australian Parliament House in 1988.
+Party members had passionate arguments and intense debates around the party room table.
+They were so attached to the table that they took it with them when parliament moved to Australian Parliament House in 1988.

 The party room was a place to celebrate achievements, build camaraderie and even take a nap – as Doug Anthony used to do as a junior politician.